 The principle of the common good particularly close to economists is the principle of efficient use of limited resources, which is associated in particular with thrift, frugality and not wasting resources.
 The distortion of this principle is the so-called 'efficiency ethos', which justifies any economic activity, if it leads to increased efficiency [10, p.
 83].
 Increased efficiency can lead to an increase in the so called 'general interest', defined as 'the sum of the individual interests of egoistically oriented individuals' [12, p.
 90].
 In the era of financialization, more and more complex financial instruments are created to increase efficiency and profits, not taking into account the threat of growing systemic risk [12], which threatens the common good, as evidenced by the economic effects of the recent financial crisis.
-In contrast to the general interest, the common good requires the cooperation of members of society and genuine care for it, which is not taken into account by the worldview based on the ethos of efficiency [10].
+In contrast to the general interest, the common good requires the worldview based on the ethos of efficiency [10].
 Another example of misuse of efficiency in the era of financialization is negative selection in managerial positions, which involves the replacement of honest persons by dishonest ones, who e.g. use psychological weaknesses and lack of information of their clients, due to the better financial results of the latter [4].